taraniselsu/taraniselsu.github.io/README.md

 Built with Tailwind CSS.

-Rebuild the CSS file by running `npm install` then:
+Rebuild the CSS file by running `npm ci` then:
-`npx tailwindcss -i ./input.css -o ./deploy/styles.css`
+`npx @tailwindcss/cli -i ./input.css -o ./deploy/styles.css`

 Add the `--watch` parameter to rebuild whenever a file changes, i.e. during development.
 Add `--minify` when making a release build